walmartlabs/concord-website/docs/getting-started/triggers.md

       exclusive: "myGroup"
 ```

-Any processes with the same `exclusive` value are automatically cancelled.
+Any processes with the same `exclusive` value are automatically prevented from
+starting, if a running process in the same group exists.